 - How many action items should you aim to complete in each sprint cycle?

 - True or false?
-Its important to leave a certain percentage of flex time in each sprint cycle for implementing updates, maintenance, or CEO-mandated items.
+It’s important to leave a certain percentage of flex time in each sprint cycle for implementing updates, maintenance, or CEO-mandated items.

 - True or false?
 A/B or split testing is the only way to validate your hypothesis.